 WordPress and WooCommerce users rely heavily on plugins because they make their life so much easier.
-Problem is that, not only all plugins are created equal (some are great, others good, others again are simply poorly coded), but also a plugin might affect several areas or aspects that you don’t expect to be directly touched by it.
+The problem is that not only all plugins are created equal.
+Some are great, others good, and others again are simply poorly coded.
+However, a plugin might affect several areas or aspects that you don’t expect to be directly touched by it.

 As a good alternative, Nabeel suggests giving WP Rocket a try:

 If you don’t want to use W3 Total Cache, there is another one that started to get a lot of attention: it’s called WP Rocket.
-Especially, the latest versions of WP Rocket are providing really good results and can speed up a website dramatically.
-And, most importantly, WP Rocket doesn’t affect your backend in any way.
+Especially the latest versions of WP Rocket are providing really good results and can speed up a website dramatically.
+And most importantly, WP Rocket doesn’t affect your backend in any way.

 Another little tip on top of disabling object caching you might want to try is also disabling database cache as well to gain a little more speed boost in your admin panel.

 Never forget, though, that playing around with caching preferences isn’t as easy as the possibility to check/uncheck options provided by the plugin’s UI makes you think.
 Speed and performance are serious matters you should know how to properly handle.
 If you don’t want to mess things up and get your store slow, ask help from a performance specialist.